Hôtel des Invalides

 The front facade facing the Seine river is 196 meters long (643 ft.).
 The whole complex features no less than fifteen courtyards, the largest being the Cour d’Honneur (court of honor).
 This courtyard was used for military parades.

-Soldiers' Church, Hotel Des Invalides, Paris
+Soldiers' Church, Hotel Des Invalides, Pariszoom_in

 Soldiers’ Church

-Dôme des Invalides, Paris
+Dôme des Invalides, Pariszoom_in

 Dôme des Invalides